 - Do I have a unique content? – Do you post something that makes you stand out?
 Or do you post the same content as everyone else in your industry?
 Remember that people want to engage with something honest, attractive, and unique first.

 Developing an engaged audience can be really challenging.
 But it’s definitely not impossible and it is the ultimate social media goal that you should aim for.
 Analyze your content, post times and publishing habits, and you’ll eventually find what works for you and what needs to be improved.
+It is always good to work with a calendar for social media, so here is a sample FREE Social Media calendar template.

 To sum up, planning and strategizing are critical before everything else if you want to achieve social media growth.
 The other component that matters is engagement, and you must spark it and perform it across all of your social media channels.